plewis/plewis.github.io/botany/study-guide.md

 * Look for natural wood doors and floors and try to tell what type of section you are looking at (radial vs. tangential).
 Can you find rays, vessels?
 * Can you find lenticels on trees around campus.
 These may only be visible on younger twigs.
 Can you see leaf scars and terminal bud scars on older parts of twigs?
 * Being careful not to fall in, visit Swan Lake (front of Chemistry building) or Mirror Lake (lake with island along Route 195) and look for oxygen bubbles in algae along the lake margin
-* Take a deep breath and think about the oxygen spewing from the leaves of all the algae, grass, and trees around you!
+* Take a deep breath and think about the oxygen diffusing from the leaves of all the algae, grass, and trees around you!
+Where in the chloroplast is the oxygen produced?
+What molecule was the oxygen given off in photosynthesis come from?
 * Do you have any houseplants with thick leaves or stems?
 Look up the name of the houseplant using your web browser and see if it is in the plant family Crassulaceae.
 If not, is it in another plant family known for CAM (e.g. cactus family Cactaceae)?